 We have worked hard to try and create an exciting curriculum which takes into account different learning styles.
 Through topic teaching we give our pupils an inspiring range of opportunities and experiences including; visits to places of related interest, workshops, visitors and exciting practical projects.
 We always try to start each topic with a 'WOW experience' to excite the children and then work towards something like an assembly, special trip or exhibition for parents to focus our learning.

-Please click on the link below to see our whole school topic map and details of what is taught in our school curriculum in each academic year.
+Please click on the links to see our whole school topic map and details of what is taught in our school curriculum in each academic year.

 To find out more about our curriculum, please visit the relevant class pages.
 You can also find out how to support your child, especially in Maths or English on the 'Supporting your child' page.

 We have adapted our teaching of all subjects to ensure that all aspects of the recently revised National Curriculum are fully addressed.
 The parents guide below is a helpful tool to understand the new National Curriculum.
 It sets out the curriculum for each year group by subject.
 You can find out more about our curriculum from our prospectus which can also be downloaded from the link below: